arnavgautam/TreeHacks2015/HOLs/HOL-DeployingSQLServer/HOL.md

 <a name="summary" />
 ## Summary ##

-In this lab you learned how to create and configure a SQL Server 2012 Database by provisioning a Virtual Machine using the Windows Azure portal and then configuring the SQL Server instance.
+In this lab you learned how to create and configure a SQL Server 2012 Database by provisioning a Virtual Machine using the Microsoft Azure portal and then configuring the SQL Server instance.
 You can easily add additional virtual machines and use the connect to Virtual Machine feature to have connectivity between them.